-These practices increase transparency regarding what students are expected to do and provide a scaffold to help students succeed.
 After each description below a set of questions is given to help you think about your assignment from the perspective of a student.
 As you draft your instructions, ask yourself these questions, and revise your steps and descriptions to make sure they are addressed.

-Making expectations explicit
+Make expectations explicit

+By making the implicit rules explicit, you support all your students to show their best work and succeed in the complex process of completing college-level assignments.
 Ambiguous instructions, or those that rely on implicit understanding can reinforce a range of inequities.
 When the directions are not clear, certain students carry advantages: students who attended English-medium schools, students from dominant groups, and students whose parents have attended college, may be more able to intuit what the instructor wants, leading them to higher performance in the assignment.
-By making the implicit rules explicit, you support all your students to show their best work and succeed in the complex process of completing college-level assignments.

 - What am I expected to do?